 The EURLP’s diagnostic activities are performed in accordance with ISO/IEC 17025.
-The lack of international reference systems for the diagnosis of foodborne parasitic diseases is a major constraint in implementing a quality assurance system.
-To date, diagnostic methods have not been standardized at the European or international level.
-Thus there is a need to validate both commercial kits and tests developed in-house.
-EURLP staff have years of experience in the use of the specific methods for detecting parasitic pathogens.
-The staff has both developed new tests and reagents and contributed to develop international guidelines.
+The lack of international standards for the diagnosis of foodborne parasitic diseases is a major constraint in implementing a quality assurance system.
+To date, diagnostic methods have not been standardized at European or international level.
+Thus there is a need to validate both commercial kits and in-house developed tests.
+EURLP staff, on the basis of long-lasting scientific experience, developed new tests and reagents for detecting parasitic pathogens, and contributed to work up international guidelines.

 EURLP developed and validated the following diagnostic methods:

 "Detection of anti-Trichinella antibodies in swine serum by indirect ELISA"